Here is an updated list of banks and other firms that have been punished for various offences, such as breaches of sanctions.

 Commonwealth Bank of Australia

-At the heart of the affair are late filings of 53,506 Threshold Transaction Reports for cash deposits through Intelligent Deposit Machines (IDMs).
+At the heart of the affair were late filings of 53,506 Threshold Transaction Reports for cash deposits through Intelligent Deposit Machines (IDMs).
 The bank also inadequately followed risk assessment requirements on IDMs on 14 occasions.
 Transaction monitoring did not operate as intended on a number of accounts from October 2012 and October 2015.
 Some 149 Suspicious Matter Reports were filed late or were not filed as required.
 Due diligence tests on clients were broken in the case of 80 customers.
 Senior executives have left the bank, including its chief executive, Ian Narev, who brought forward his retirement, and was replaced by Matt Comyn.

 Australia and New Zealand Banking Group